Hard Drive Grinding?

 Physical Impact / Drop

 Dropping a running hard drive or laptop can slam the heads into the platters.
-Even a small bump can cause head crash while spinning.
+Even a small bump can cause a head crash while spinning.
 The heads then continue scraping with each rotation.

 Head Assembly Failure